Establishment

 Role and function of the committee

-Subsections 17(1) and 17(2) of the Public Governance, Performance and Accountability Rule 2014 (the Rule) establish mandatory functions for audit committees:
+Subsections 17(1) and 17(2) of the Public Governance, Performance and Accountability Rule 2014 (the Rule) establish the audit committee’s mandatory functions:

-- The accountable authority of a Commonwealth entity must, by written charter, determine the functions of the audit committee for the entity.
+- The accountable authority of a Commonwealth entity must, by written charter, decide the functions of the audit committee for the entity.

 - The functions must include reviewing the appropriateness of the accountable authority's: